 The manufacturing goal is bigger than “it tastes good” or “it assays at release.”
 The real target is: stable potency and consistent sensory/texture performance through shelf life in the final package, under real distribution conditions.

-Every gummy formula has a carrying capacity.
-Push the active load too high and you don’t just get a stronger “vitamin taste”-you can trigger texture problems, moisture issues, and processing headaches that show up later as complaints and returns.
+Every gummy formula has its limits.
+Push the active load too high and you don’t just get a stronger “vitamin taste”—you can trigger texture problems, moisture issues, and processing headaches that show up later as complaints and returns.

 A formula that looks fine in a benchtop trial can behave very differently on a production line, especially when you scale to real tank volumes, real hold times, and real packaging runs.

 Most gummies are acidified because consumers expect that bright “snap” of flavor.
-The catch is that pH isn’t just a taste decision-it’s a stability decision.
-If a formula is built around flavor first and the active second, you can end up creating an environment that increases the risk of potency drift, color changes, and off-notes.
+The thing is, pH isn’t just a taste decision—it’s a stability decision.
+If a formula is built around flavor first and the active second, you can end up creating an environment that invites potency drift, color changes, and off-notes.

 A more manufacturing-driven approach is to treat pH like a design constraint: